dos-group/daedalus/README.md

 # Daedalus: Self-adaptive Autoscaling for Distributed Stream Processing Systems

+**Note**: This repository is a fork of the [original repository](https://github.com/pfisterb/daedalus), but with small modifications regarding the evaluation code, README, etc.

 This repository contains a self-adaptive autoscaler for DSP systems called Daedalus.
 Daedalus monitors a running DSP job and builds performance models to estimate the maximum processing capacity at different scale-outs.
 By predicting recovery times and anticipating the future workload with time series forecasting, Daedalus enables long-lived scaling actions that can process the incoming workload, achieve reasonable latencies, and minimize resource usage.

 ## DSP Jobs